SPPI SHAREHOLDER ALERT: Jakubowitz Law Reminds Spectrum Shareholders of a Lead Plaintiff Deadline of February 3, 2023

-NEW YORK, Jan.
-13, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI).
+NEW YORK,, Jan.
+20, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI).

 To receive updates on the lawsuit, fill out the form: